ArcNLET-Py/ArcNLET-Py/README.md

 ### Key Features

-- **Data Preparation**: Assists in preparing soil hydraulic property data.
+- **Data Preparation**: Assists in preparing soil hydraulic property data with the Preprocessing Module.
-- **Reactive Transport Simulation**: Simulates the vertical transport of ammonium and nitrate.
+- **Groundwater Flow Evaluation**: Calculates flow directions and magnitudes at OSTDS locations with the Groundwater Flow Module.
-- **Groundwater Flow Evaluation**: Calculates flow directions and magnitudes at OSTDS locations.
+- **Reactive Transport Simulation**: Simulates the vertical transport of ammonium, nitrate, and phosphate with the VZMOD.
-- **Nitrogen Plume Estimation**: Determines nitrogen travel paths and estimates plume formation.
+- **Nitrogen Plume Estimation**: Determines nitrogen travel paths and estimates plume formation with the Transport Module.
-- **Phosphorus Plume Estimation**: Models phosphorus transport using Langmuir and Linear isotherms.
+- **Phosphorus Plume Estimation**: Models phosphorus transport using Langmuir and Linear isotherms with the Transport Module.
-- **Load Calculation**: Computes nitrate-nitrogen loss and final nitrate load to water bodies.
+- **Load Calculation**: Computes nitrogen and/or phosphorus removal and final load estimates to water bodies with the Load Estimation Module.

 ## Module Overview